 While there, be all ears to what the tour-guides say.
 The four-storied marble structure houses the massive marble structure, known as Phra Maha Mondop.
 The second floor, dedicated to the Yaowarat Chinatown Heritage Center, a small but well-stocked one with multimedia displays.
 The third floor houses the Phra Buddha Maha Suwan Patimakon Exhibition, exhibiting the ways the statue is made, in a detailed manner.

 3) Khao San Road

 Are you gypsy at heart?
 Well, then Khao San Road will allure you.
-This street is any backpacker's delight and is listed amongst the major things to do in Bangkok travel check-list.
-The place is the hub of street-side shops and vendors selling local street food, clothes, and other accessories at an attractive price.
+This street is any backpacker’s delight and is listed amongst the major things to do in Bangkok travel check-list and one of the best things to do in Bangkok at night.
+The place is the hub of street-side shops and vendors selling Thai street food, clothes, and other accessories at an attractive price.
 Its laid-back atmosphere always greets the tourists.
 And thanks to the ever-welcoming local people, you will never feel out of place.